-• Nature conservation area
+Nature conservation area

+- Guest house

 - Environmental facilities

+- Freestanding base telecommunication station

 - Harvesting of natural resources

+- Rooftop base telecommunication station

+- Tourist accommodation

 - Tourist facilities

 - Utility service

 OPEN SPACE ZONE IV (OSZIV)

 The objective of this zone is to provide for the conservation of natural resources in areas that have been proclaimed as nature areas (statutory conservation), in order to sustain flora and fauna and protect areas of undeveloped landscape including woodlands, ridges, wetlands and the coastline.
 A range of consent uses is provided to supplement and support the main objective of this zone.